 “Defamatory libel may be expressed directly or by insinuation or irony in words legibly marked on any substance or by any object signifying a defamatory libel otherwise than by words.” [emphasis added]

 Fast forward a few days.
-Someone must have alerted Ford of the improbability of winning a slander suit because he publicly apologized to Dale and offered a clear retraction of his insinuation.
+Someone must have alerted Ford to his mistake, because he publicly apologized to Dale and offered a clear retraction of his insinuation.
 Case closed.

 But the whole ordeal got us thinking: If Dale v.
 Ford had been tried in a U.S. court, would Dale have won?
 Where do U.S. courts fall on the issue of defamation by implication?
 Do First Amendment rights make it impossible under United States law?